 Resurfacing is the traditional replacement of existing road surface with new, usually restricted to the upper layers of the road construction.
 Due to budget restraints this type of work is generally carried out on our classified road network and only used on our unclassified (residential) Roads in exceptional circumstances.

 Some high stress sites such as roundabouts are resurfaced with grouted asphalt to provide greater resilience.
 See our video of the Mannings Heath roundabout improvements for an example of this work.
-Example of this work can be seen below:

 We are also coordinating additional resurfacing works with the Transforming Cities Fund schemes that are currently being implemented and providing support wherever needed.